Creed III: Plot

-In 2002 Los Angeles, a young Adonis "Donnie" Creed sneaks out with his best friend, Golden Gloves champion Damian "Diamond Dame" Anderson, to watch him compete in an underground boxing match.
+In 2002, Los Angeles, Adonis "Donnie" Creed sneaks out with his best friend and brother type figure, Golden Gloves champion "Diamond" Dame Anderson, to watch him compete in an underground boxing match.
 After Dame's victory, he tells Donnie about his aspirations to turn professional and become a world champion.
-During a detour at a liquor store, Donnie impulsively attacks a man named Leon.
+During a detour at a liquor store, Donnie impulsively attacks a man named Leon, and Dame is arrested while Donnie escapes, running away from the scene.

-In 2020, Donnie wins a rematch against "Pretty" Ricky Conlan, newly released from prison.
-Donnie retires from boxing to focus on his wife Bianca and their daughter Amara, whose hearing impairment has since led the family to become fluent in American Sign Language.
-Three years later in 2023, Donnie runs Delphi Boxing Academy with Tony "Little Duke" Evers Jr., and is promoting his protégé, world champion Felix "El Guerrero" Chavez, in a match against Viktor Drago.
-Due to her hearing problems, Bianca forgoes performing and becomes a successful producer.
-While the two watch the declining health of Donnie's adoptive mother Mary-Anne, Amara aspires to become a boxer like Donnie, which gets her into trouble at school for punching another student.
+In 2024, six years after beating Viktor Drago and three years after beating Ricky Conlan to avenge his only career defeat, Donnie has retired from boxing to focus on his wife Bianca and their 6-year-old daughter Amara, whose hearing impairment has since led the family to become fluent in American Sign Language.
+Donnie runs the Delphi Boxing Academy with Tony "Little Duke" Evers Jr. and is promoting his protégé, world champion Felix "El Guerrero" Chavez, in a match against Drago.
+While the two watch the declining health of Donnie's adoptive mother Mary-Anne, Amara aspires to become a boxer like Donnie, which gets her into trouble at school when she punches a bully.

-Dame reconnects with Donnie after getting out of jail, and shares his desire to resume his boxing career.
-Donnie reluctantly invites Dame to the gym to spar with Chavez, however, his aggressive style draws scorn from Chavez and Duke.
+Released from prison, Dame reconnects with Donnie and shares his desire to resume his boxing career.
+Donnie reluctantly invites Dame to the gym, and hires him as Chavez's sparring partner, but his presence draws scorn from Chavez and Duke as Dame is overly aggressive and hostile.
 Dame later visits Donnie's home, where he meets his family and recounts their time together at a group home, a story that Bianca had never heard.
-Privately, Dame asks for a title shot against Chavez, citing Donnie's previous one-in-a-million shot, which Donnie calls impossible.
+Privately, Dame asks for a title shot against Chavez, but Donnie declines.
+After Drago is attacked by an unknown assailant at a party for Bianca's record label, which casts doubt on his ability to participate in his upcoming fight, Donnie nominates Dame as Drago's replacement.
+Despite it being his first professional bout, Dame manages to win the unified heavyweight championship by implementing dirty tactics such as a knee and elbow, as well as targeting Chavez's shoulder, which Dame had intentionally damaged during one of their sparring sessions.